brown9804/ML_Introduction/_docs/ref/2_High_Level/[notes]-1-ML_LData.md

 ### `→ For Unsupervised:`
-KNeighborsClassifier example based from [6]:
+KNeighborsClassifier example based on [6]:

 ```python
 n_samples = 6